openflighthpc/flight-job-service/api/docs/routes.md

-      "stdout_path": STRING,    # RECOMMENDED - The path where the job's STDOUT was redirected "stderr_path": STRING,    # RECOMMENDED - The path where the job's STDERR was redirected "state": STRING,          # REQUIRED - The current point in the job's life cycle "startTime": DATETIME,    # OPTIONAL - The actual (or predicted) time the job started running "endTime": DATETIME       # OPTIONAL - The actual (or predicted) time the job will finish running },
+      "stdout_path": STRING,    # RECOMMENDED - The path where the job's STDOUT was redirected "stderr_path": STRING,    # RECOMMENDED - The path where the job's STDERR was redirected "state": STRING,          # REQUIRED - The current point in the job's life cycle "reason": STRING,         # OPTIONAL - Additional information about the state "startTime": DATETIME,    # OPTIONAL - The actual (or predicted) time the job started running "endTime": DATETIME       # OPTIONAL - The actual (or predicted) time the job will finish running },